 Access to credit: It’s hard to get a loan unless you have a high credit score, easily documentable income, or collateral to secure a loan.
 That leaves much of the world’s population unable to borrow.
 But financial inclusion initiatives often aim to create credit reporting agencies and expand their reach.
 What’s more, microlending provides access to funds for small businesses worldwide—at an affordable rate.

 Insurance: When disaster strikes, the financially excluded rarely have sufficient insurance in place.
 To change that, insurers are developing simplified offerings that are easy to work with.
-Once again, technology is critical to helping insurers serve low-income customers at a large scale.
-Customers need the ability to enroll on a mobile device and make small premium payments—while remaining profitable for insurers.
+Once again, technology is critical to helping insurers serve low-income customers on a large scale.
+Customers need the ability to enroll on a mobile device and make small premium payments—while keeping these products and services profitable for insurers.